fusijie/Cocos2dx-Issue/applicationDidEnterBackground-WP8-bug/README.md

 `version:` v3.3

-`Issue:` applicationDidEnterBackground() not called on the WP8 when press windows key.
-And applicationWillEnterForeground() not called on the WP8 when return to the game.
+`Issue:` applicationDidEnterBackground() don't called on the WP8 when press windows key.
+And applicationWillEnterForeground() don't called on the WP8 when return to the game.

 `platform:` WP8